 Generally, within one week, the blisters dry out and scabs form and fall off.

 How soon after exposure do symptoms appear?

-Symptoms generally appear within 14 days of exposure but may occur any time from 10-21 days following exposure.
+Symptoms usually appear within 14 days of exposure, but may occur any time from 10-21 days following exposure.

 How is chickenpox spread?